larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 # My reasoning for including this is that the CachyOS kernel and packages are very good at the moment.
 # It is a no brainer to use both the repository recompiled for Zen architecture if you have it and
 # their kernel, which is already tuned for you.
 First you need to add their keyring and mirrorfiles.
+#
-# If you aren't going to get the CachyOS kernel get linux-zen and linux-lts instead then skip this step to `Install Packages`.
+# If you aren't going to get the CachyOS kernel get linux-zen and linux-lts instead then skip this step
+# to `Install Packages`.
-# linux-zen is a tuned kernel, it has nothing to do with the Zen architecture by AMD FYI.
+# linux-zen is a tuned kernel, it has nothing to do with the Zen architecture by AMD FYI:
+# OPTIONAL:
 pacman -S --needed linux-zen linux-lts linux-zen-headers linux-lts-headers

 ```